jorenheit/mugen/readme.md

 ```

 ### Signals
 Defines all control signals used in the microcode.
+Each signal must be a valid identifier (a combination of alphanumeric characters or underscores) and be listed on a seperate line.
 At most 64 signals may be declared.

 ```
 [signals] {